Last Updated on June 1, 2026

 The Cathedral was built on top of a mosque and took over 180 years to complete.
 While the impressive building mostly represents Renaissance, you can also find Gothic influences.

-If you prefer a in person guided tour, this 2-hour Cathedral & Royal Chapel Tour is highly rated and recommended.
+If you prefer to visit with a guided tour, this 2-hour Cathedral & Royal Chapel Tour is highly rated and recommended.

 Hang out at Plaza Nueva